 Sports Guard and Night Guard

 There are a variety of mouthguards available, including sport and night guards.
 Sport guards come in three varieties: stock, boil and bite and custom fitted.
-Custom Sports Guard can protect your teeth, tongue, and soft tissues around your mouth in the event of a sport injury to the head and neck area.
+Custom Sports Guard can protect your teeth, tongue, and soft tissues around your mouth in the event of a sports injury to the head and neck area.
 The appliance is custom made to fit the unique shape of your teeth, making it more comfortable compared with over-the-counter varieties.

 Night guards come in two varieties: over the counter and custom.
 If you have worn teeth or sore jaw joints, night-guards may be the solution.
 Custom night-guards are made with maximum fit and comfort in mind and will prevent your upper and lower teeth from mutual destruction if you are grinding during your sleep.
 Patients that suffer from Bruxism, are advised to speak with their dentist about the benefits of a night-guard.